libermanomer/MpSeries/README.md

 MpSeries is a VCV rack moudle collection
 ### Latest version is 1.0.2

-after rack v2 will be released MpMapper will be updated with a new GUI and more features.
+when rack v2 will be released MpMapper will be updated with a new GUI and more features.

 for now Mp-09 is ready to Rack V2 - have fun controlling your TR09 boutique :)